 Paradoxically, talking about these difficult topics can make us feel scared (fearful), raw (vulnerable), and maybe a little shameful.
 However, when we shed light on them by opening up to someone trustworthy of handling our hearts with care, we are practicing acceptance of who we are—not what others expect us to be—and taking our power back from each of these demons by turning them into gifts of wisdom and progress.

-In our courageous journey to authenticity, we also need to practice authenticity when we listen to others share about their fears.
+In our courageous journey to authenticity, we also need to practice authenticity when we listen to others share their fears.

 True to Others, True to Ourselves